search

 Displaying the ID in the Second Column - WordPress Admin Dashboard

 This example perfectly reflects the modularity of WordPress.
-By the way, in older versions of WordPress (2.5 and below), the ID was displayed by default, but since it was not relevant to most users, it was decided to remove it.
-And from the moment it was removed, all sorts of plugins began to emerge displaying the ID such as the Reveal IDs plugin.
+In older versions of WordPress (2.5 and below), the ID was displayed by default, but since it was not relevant to most users, it was removed.
+From that point on, various plugins emerged to display the ID, such as the Reveal IDs plugin.

 Leave a Comment